Chia Seed Jam

 And by making it with only a small amount of natural sugar, you can feel pretty good about topping it on anything that could use a little fruit-flavored sweetening.
 In addition to toast, this jam is delicious on oatmeal, with Greek yogurt and granola, as a pb&j sandwich, on pancakes, as a cake layer, on ice cream, on fruit pie, and in homemade popsicles.

-I sweeten the jam with just a bit of maple syrup.
+I sweeten the jam with just a bit of maple syrup or cane sugar.
 The end result is a fresh, mildly sweet product.
 Note that because it is not preserved like traditional jam, it is perishable but will keep in your refrigerator for 2 weeks.
 (Which seems to be just enough time for our family to finish it off!)